AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

 Property | Type | Descriptions
  --- | --- | --- | ---
-Id | Guid | Unique User ID.
+Id | Guid | Gets or sets unique User ID.
-GivenName | string | Given name of user.
+GivenName | string | Gets or sets given name of user.
-Surname | string | Surname of user.
+Surname | string | Gets or sets surname of user.
-Name | string | Name of user.
+Name | string | Gets or sets name of user.
-Email | string | Email of user.
+Email | string | Gets or sets email of user.
-ContactEmail | string | Contact email for user.
+ContactEmail | string | Gets or sets contact email for user.
 User will only be contacted through this email.
-ContactGivenName | string | Preferred contact name for user.
+ContactGivenName | string | Gets or sets preferred contact name for user.
-ContactSurname | string | Preferred contact surname for user.
+ContactSurname | string | Gets or sets preferred contact surname for user.
-ExternalUserId | string | Provider id for user.
+ExternalUserId | string | Gets or sets provider id for user.
 This is the unique ID we get from the Identity Provider.
-IdentityProviderId | Guid | Identity Provider Id used to authenticate User.
+IdentityProviderId | Guid | Gets or sets identity Provider Id used to authenticate User.
 Will be set once the User accepts an invitation.
 If not specified when sending the invitation to the User, it can be any of the Identity Provider Ids configured for this Tenant.
-RoleIds | Guid[] | List of strings of RoleIds.
+RoleIds | Guid[] | Gets or sets list of strings of RoleIds.

 ### Serialized Model